aws-samples/retail-demo-store/README.md

 and transactional messaging for user and store staff around pickup that is triggered by the user approaching the store for pickup.

-To use the Amazon Waypoint functionality, Waypoint must be enabled in your region.
-First, deploy in a region in which Waypoint is enabled.
-Next, to enable the demo functionality, ensure that the "Deploy waypoint resources" and "Create a default geofence in the created Amazon Waypoint geofence collection" options are set to "Yes" when you run the deployment CloudFormation.
-A Waypoint geofence will be set up for you.
-You can access the Waypoint "In-Store View" where you can see orders made to be collected from in-store and "Waypoint Geofence" where you can see the Waypoint map and simulated user - from here you can initiate simulations of users travelling close to the default configured store either.
+To use the Amazon Location functionality, Location must be enabled in your region.
+First, deploy in a region in which Location is enabled.
+Next, to enable the demo functionality, ensure that the "Deploy location resources" and "Create a default geofence in the created Amazon Location geofence collection" options are set to "Yes" when you run the deployment CloudFormation.
+A Location geofence will be set up for you.
+You can access the Location "In-Store View" where you can see orders made to be collected from in-store and "Location Geofence" where you can see the Location map and simulated user - from here you can initiate simulations of users travelling close to the default configured store either.

-### Amazon Waypoint and Pinpoint
+### Amazon Location and Pinpoint

-We use Amazon Waypoint integrated with Pinpoint transactional messaging for sending SMS messages and email to shoppers when they enter the shopping geofence.
-These email and SMS channels are enabled when "Auto-Configure Pinpoint" is enabled, along with the Waypoint-attached Pinpoint campaigns.
+We use Amazon Location integrated with Pinpoint transactional messaging for sending SMS messages and email to shoppers when they enter the shopping geofence.
+These email and SMS channels are enabled when "Auto-Configure Pinpoint" is enabled, along with the Location-attached Pinpoint campaigns.
 If this is not enabled there will not be any email and SMS notifications, just in-browser popups.

 There is one more manual job, which is to ensure that the emails will be sent.
 Note that if you are in the email